RayZhang/SystemConfiguration/README.md

 SystemConfiguration
 ===================

-This code for developers who want to turn On/Off airplane mode and Wi-Fi Inner Application.
+This code for developer who wants to turn On/Off airplane mode and WiFi inner application.

+Just for jailbroken device